tsackton/taelgarverse/docs/people/deno-qai/kaslan.md

 </div>

-Experienced in woodcraft; leader of the hunting camp [Delwath](<../pcs/dunmar-fellowship/delwath.md>) first found after arriving in the north.
+Kaslan is a middle-aged man, with long experience in woodcraft; he is leader of the hunting camp [Delwath](<../pcs/dunmar-fellowship/delwath.md>) first found after arriving in the north.

+He has a long salt-and-pepper tangled beard, despite a bald head.
+He is a skilled archer, and tends to spend spends his time at camp fletching arrows or working on scrimshaw on a piece of mammoth tusk.
+Kaslan favors [A'gaza](<../../gods-and-religions/gods/tanshi/a-gaza.md>), the spirit of deer, reindeer, and caribou, who watches over the hunt and particularly likes offerings from the reindeer hunt, especially things carved from antler.